jkyberneees/fastify-gateway/README.md

 ### Motivation

-Creating fine graned REST microservices in Node.js is the [easy part](https://thenewstack.io/introducing-fastify-speedy-node-js-web-framework/), difficult is to correctly integrate them as one single solution afterwards!
+Creating fine grained REST microservices in Node.js is the [easy part](https://thenewstack.io/introducing-fastify-speedy-node-js-web-framework/), difficult is to correctly integrate them as one single solution afterwards!

 This gateway implementation is not only a classic HTTP proxy router, it is also a Node.js frienly `cross-cutting concerns` management solution.
 You don't have to:
  - repeat in/out middleware logic anymore (cors, authentication, authorization, caching, ...)